ALX-SE-Algorithmia/Demo-Project/chimachinemerem/README.md

 # DEMO PROJECT - CALCULATOR
-The Calculator runs interactive mode, Accept only 3 Arguments (two numbers and an Operator)
+The Calculator runs on interactive mode, Accepst only 3 Arguments (two numbers and an Operator)

 ## How To Use
 compile calculator using this flag